- Home

 6. Vitamin B3

-Vitamin B3, or niacin, is needed to convert food into energy, as well as for over 200 reactions in the body.
+Vitamin B3, or niacin, is needed to convert food into energy and for over 200 reactions in the body.

 B3 also plays a role in the production of the hormone serotonin, which regulates mood and sleep patterns.
 Low levels of vitamin B3 (and therefore serotonin) can increase the risk of depression, which is often associated with fatigue.
 In fact, mental health conditions like depression and anxiety are some of the most common symptoms associated with vitamin B3 deficiency.

-In line with this, the results of this study found that vitamin B3 supplementation may help to reduce tiredness and fatigue.
+In line with this, the results of this study found that vitamin B3 may help reduce fatigue and drowsiness in older adults.

-To learn more, you might like to read our article: An essential guide to niacin (vitamin B3).
+To learn more, you might like our article: An essential guide to niacin (vitamin B3).

 7. Zinc